chanzer0/NBA-TopShot-Chrome-Extension/README.md

 Packaged in this github repository is a tool for NBA Top Shot that will sort listing prices ascending, instead of by serial number.
 This allows you to find undervalued serial numbers.

+If you find value in this extension, and feel inclined to gift me a moment, you can send them to ["chanZERO"](https://www.nbatopshot.com/user/@chanZERO)

 ## Screenshots